TOTEM: Peer Mentoring Course

 • Stigma, myths and facts around mental health and mental illness

-• Stress bucket – what stresses young people out / what worries them, and what effect does this have on young people’s mental health?
+• Stress bucket – what stresses young people out / worries them, and what effect does this have on their mental health?

 • Mental health continuum – we’re all on it.